-"Beneficiary" shall mean any person in receipt of a benefit as provided by this chapter.
+"Beneficiary" shall mean any person in receipt of a benefit or any person designated to be a recipient of a benefit as provided by this chapter.

 "Board of trustees" shall mean the board provided for in section 13 to administer the retirement system.